StrappedGlint13/flawsANDfixes/Report.md

 How to fix the access control?
 The flaw can be fixed with proper validation:

-“Login_required” from “django.contrib.auth.decorators” would firstly check that the user is logged in (This is in the app already)
+- “Login_required” from “django.contrib.auth.decorators” would firstly check that the user is logged in (This is in the app already).
-Once user has logged in, user can be requested from the browser.
+- Once user has logged in, user can be requested from the browser.
-There is field like  “is_staff” in the “auth_user” -datatable that implies, if the user is admin.
+- There is field like  “is_staff” in the “auth_user” -datatable that implies, if the user is admin.
 This field should be checked and compared with the current user in the code of ResultsView (and admin panel).
-There could also be some error handling, if one tries to access direclty to ‘http://127.0.0.1:8000/polls/1/results/’ and is not admin.
+- There could also be some error handling, if one tries to access direclty to ‘http://127.0.0.1:8000/polls/1/results/’ and is not admin.

 ## FLAW 2: Broken Authentication & Sensitive data exposure.